 Offer and Acceptance

-When asking the question “What is a Legal Contract?”, it’s necessary to look into the first key elements which must exist before a legal contract is formed: offer and acceptance.
+Therefore, the first key elements which must exist before a legal contract is formed are offer and acceptance.
 The details of the offer must be clearly set out so that both parties are fully aware of the subject of the contract.
-For instance a sale of asset agreement should include information relating to:
+For instance, a sale of asset agreement should include information relating to:

 Intention to Create Legal Relations